OleksandrDemian/lemondi/workspaces/fastify/README.md

 ### 1. Define Routes Using Decorators

-In this example, we define a simple set of routes using BFrame decorators:
+In this example, we define a simple set of routes using LemonDI decorators:

 ```typescript
 import { FastifyReply, FastifyRequest } from "fastify";